mrbusche/backseatfan.com/_posts/2010-05-09-brian-cushing-suspended-4-games.md

 <div class="entry">
   <p>
     Brian Cushing has been suspended for 4 games for the 2010 season for violating the NFL's steroid policy.
-I never would have even thought that Brian Cushing was on steroids&#8230;
+I never would have even thought that Brian Cushing was on steroids?
   </p>

   <p>